 Serve your grilled salmon with a tangy sauce, such as chimichurri.

-- 1 pound salmon (boneless)
+1 pound boneless salmon

-- 1/2 teaspoon salt
+1/2 teaspoon salt

-- 2 to 3 tablespoons oil (vegetable)
+2 to 3 tablespoons vegetable oil

-- Cut salmon into serving pieces.
+Cut salmon into serving pieces.

-- Salt the salmon lightly and set it out at room temperature for 15 to 20 minutes before cooking.
+Salt the salmon lightly and set it out at room temperature for 15 to 20 minutes before cooking.

-- Fire up the grill.
+Fire up the grill.
 Make sure the surface is clean.
 Get some vegetable oil ready to wipe on the grill later.

-- After 15 to 20 minutes of setting out, pat the salmon dry and then use a butter knife to scrape the skin side to get any moisture or scales off.
+After 15 to 20 minutes of setting out, pat the salmon dry and then use a butter knife to scrape the skin side to get any moisture or scales off.
 This makes the skin side drier so it will not stick to the grill.

 Coat the salmon with oil.

-- When the fire is good and hot, wipe down the grate with a paper towel that has been dipped in the oil.
+When the fire is good and hot, wipe down the grate with a paper towel that has been dipped in the oil.

-- Put the salmon on the grill skin side up.
-It seems counter-intuitive, but do it anyway because you want a good sear on the fish, and you cannot do this well if you start skin-side down; the fish will cook too much and will fall apart when you try to flip it.
+Put the salmon on the grill skin-side up.
+It seems counterintuitive, but do it anyway because you want a good sear on the fish, and you cannot do this well if you start skin-side down; the fish will cook too much and will fall apart when you try to flip it.
 The uncooked skin helps hold things together.

-- Gently flip the salmon onto the skin side and leave it again for at least 3 minutes, a bit longer if it is on the thick side.
+Gently flip the salmon onto the skin side and leave it again for at least 3 minutes, a bit longer if it is on the thick side.
 Exactly how long depends on thickness, but it'll never be less than 2 minutes on high heat.
 Watch the fish, and if the flakes begin to separate, you're done.

-- Take the salmon off the heat, sprinkle lemon juice on it, then let it rest for 2 to 3 minutes.
+Take the salmon off the heat, sprinkle lemon juice on it, then let it rest for 2 to 3 minutes.